 The sooner the better, but also better late than never when it comes to exercise.

-As reported earlier this week, researchers from three new studies have found compelling evidence that middle age isn’t too late to get active and reap the reward of better health.
+As reported in recent studies, researchers from three new studies have found compelling evidence that middle age isn’t too late to get active and reap the reward of better health.

 As long as they started between the ages of 45 and 64, results from one study showed that participants who exercised 30 minutes, 4-5 days a week – including one high-intensity workout – for two years reversed affects on the health of their heart from a previously sedentary lifestyle.